nmsmith22389/kicad-library-utils/README.md

 ```
 diff-filter=ACM stands for Added, Copied, Modified

-The script skips non footprint-files
+The script skips non footprint-files.
+Use *git commit --no-verify* to bypass the hook.

 Place the script in the footprint (or symbol) directory, not in the library-utils' git !